From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Experiments

 \subsubsection{The Function of Prompt Branch}

-As introduced in Section~\ref{sec:branch-enhanced}, DenseDiT incorporates a lightweight prompt branch based on the native text encoder to deliver task definitions using a unified text template.
-Prompt quality is known to be crucial for guiding generative models~\cite{cao2023beautifulprompt, jia2024chatgen}, motivating us to assess its impact in DenseDiT.
-Figure~\ref{fig:prompt_branch} compares three settings: \textit{with prompt}, \textit{without prompt}, and \textit{random prompt} (\#\$\%\^{}\&*\!@).
-We report results on two representative tasks under both DAI=No and DAI=Yes conditions.
-Similar trends are observed across other tasks in DenseWorld.
-Prompts consistently improve D/S-Score across two conditions.
-In DAI=No tasks, removing or randomizing the prompt causes degradation.
-The effect is more pronounced in DAI=Yes tasks, as these rely solely on the prompt to convey task semantics in the absence of demonstration-based visual cues.
-These results highlight the importance of task-aligned prompts in enabling robust and generalizable dense prediction.
+As introduced in Section~\ref{sec:branch-enhanced}, DenseDiT includes a lightweight prompt branch using the native text encoder to deliver contextual cues via a text template.
+Since prompt quality is crucial for generative models~\cite{jia2024chatgen}, we evalute its impact in DenseDiT.
+Fig.~\ref{fig:prompt_branch} compares four settings: \textit{with prompt}, \textit{without prompt}, \textit{random prompt} (\#\$\%\^{}\&*\!@), and \textit{richer prompt}.
+We report results on two representative tasks under both DAI=No and DAI=Yes, with similar trends observed across other tasks in DenseWorld.
+Prompts consistently improve D/S-Score.
+In DAI=No tasks, removing or randomizing the prompt degrades performance.
+The effect is more evident in DAI=Yes tasks, where prompts are the only source of task semantics.
+Interestingly, richer prompts reduce performance compared to the text template.
+We attribute this to DenseDiT’s generative backbone, where overly detailed prompts trigger unnecessary imagination and distract from the core task, reducing prediction accuracy.
+These results highlight the importance of concise, task-aligned prompts for robust and generalizable dense prediction.